 How do I prepare a preliminary proposal in Research.gov?

 On the proposal preparation landing page, select Preliminary from the Prepare New drop-down menu.
 Step 1 (Funding Opportunity) of the proposal setup wizard will only display the solicitations that require a preliminary proposal and the solicitations that indicate a preliminary proposal is optional.
+Preliminary proposals must be prepared and submitted in Research.gov and cannot be prepared and submitted in Grants.gov.

 When would I submit a preliminary proposal in Research.gov?